 For punchcard users or enlarged views: printing the PDF breaks the repeat into segments required if one is using individual 60-row maximum length factory cards and not a punchcard roll.
-On the far right, the difference in relative size between a factory punchcard and the PDF image printed without any adjustments.
+On the far right, the a difference in relative size between a factory punchcard and the PDF image printed without any adjustments.
 Filling in the dots with a black marker renders the to-be-punched holes more visible through the card, making marking prior to punching easier and faster.
 For a better, printed match size, after capturing the image from the PDF for a single page outside image edges, opening it in Gimp, and cropping it to content, it is then possible to scale the results to measurements of a factory punchcard equal in width and adjusted for the number of rows in the image.
 My card required print measurements were 14.1cm by 26.1.
 Scaling executed with an aspect ratio that is too long. breaking the chain-link, removing size constraints The result with printing to match the card stock measurements was extremely close to the desired size, useful, but hard to photograph Entering patterns: the translation Working with the Russian menu:

 The saved pattern will be assigned a number, in this case, 9831In the 24-stitch repeat FI area of the site, enter the assigned number into the search field on the upper right changing the view to larger holes if preferred, the option also becomes available to separate for 2 colors DBJ translated to “recalculating for 2 fountains”.